-1B SBCCC 700.5 - Enterprise Resource Planning (ERP) Executive Steering Committee
+1B SBCCC 700.5 Enterprise Resource Planning (ERP) Executive Steering Committee

-- (a) The ERP Executive Steering Committee is established to serve as an advisory body on matters related to Enterprise Resource Planning (ERP). - (b) The ERP Executive Steering Committee shall be composed of the following members: - Five community college presidents, recommended for appointment by the President of the North Carolina Association of Community College Presidents (NCACCP).

-- (2) The North Carolina Community College President and the System Office Chief of Staff, Chief Financial Officer, Chief Academic Officer, Chief Information Officer, and the Vice President of Economic Development. - (3) One representative recommended for appointment by Association of Community College Business Officers. - (4) One representative recommended for appointment by the Institutional Information Processing System Users Group (IIPS). - (5) One representative recommended for appointment by the Chief Information Officer Association. - (6) One representative recommended for appointment by the Community College Planning and Research Organization. - (c) Members of the ERP Executive Steering Committee shall serve for three-year terms.
+- (a) The ERP Executive Steering Committee is established to serve as an advisory body - (b) The ERP Executive Steering Committee shall be composed of the following members: - Five community college presidents, recommended for appointment by the President of the North Carolina Association of Community College Presidents (NCACCP). - The North Carolina Community College President and the System Office Chief of Staff, Chief Financial Officer, Chief Academic Officer, Chief Information Officer, and the Vice President of Economic Development. - One representative recommended for appointment by Association of Community College Business Officers. - 4) One representative recommended for appointment by the Institutional Information Processing System Users Group (IIPS). - 5) One representative recommended for appointment by the Chief Information Officer Association. - One representative recommended for appointment by the Community College Planning and Research Organization. - (c) Members of the ERP Executive Steering Committee shall serve for three-year terms.
 When there is a vacancy on the ERP Steering Committee the appropriate recommending body shall make a new recommendation for appointment to the Steering Committee. - (d) The System Office may provide resources, supplies, and support to the ERP Steering Committee.

-1B SBCCC 700.6 - Information Technology Requirements Oversight Council (IROC)
+1B SBCCC 700.6 Information Technology Requirements Oversight Council (IROC)